-- The Department of Mechanical engineering is committed to produce competent engineering graduates through quality teaching learning process, research and industry institute interaction so as to shoulder the responsibilities of nation building.
+- The Department of Mechanical engineering is committed to produce competent engineering graduates through quality teaching learning process,research and industry institute interaction so as to shoulder the responsibility of nation building.

-- To develop well equipped teaching learning environment for the benefit of students.
+- To develop conducive teaching learning environment for benefit of the students.

 - To promote the faculties and students to actively participate in research activities.

-- To educate students about professional & ethical responsibilities and train them to build leadership and entrepreneurship qualities for their career development.
+- To educate students about professional & ethical responsibilities and train them to inculcate leadership and entrepreneurship qualities for their career development.